 Content Management System

-Then you need an automated and systematic way to content management.
-Content management system (CMS) is a software application or a set of related programs used to create and manage digital content.
+Then it would help if you had an automated/systematic way of content management.
+A content management system (CMS) is a software application or related program used to create and manage digital content.

 WordPress, Joomla, Drupal, Magento, Squarespace, Wix, and TYPO3 are some popular CMS available today.